inbo/git-course/src/workflow_rstudio.md

 **Choose your option:**

 ### OPTION 1A: *I'll make a new branch to work with*
-Create a new topic branch from master
+Create a new topic branch from main

-Make sure you are working on the master branch:
+Make sure you are working on the main branch:
 ![](./static/images/workflow_rstudio_1.png)

-Update the master branch to make sure it is aligned with the remote master: Click `Pull`:
+Update the main branch to make sure it is aligned with the remote main: Click `Pull`:
 ![](./static/images/workflow_rstudio_2.png)

 Create a new branch: click on `New branch` and fill in a branch name: